hraverkar/Sam_Onion_Structure_Pattern/README.md

 I am building a more complex variant of this implementation that will be production ready.
 Check out the Repository @ https://github.com/iammukeshm/CleanArchitecture.WebApi

 ## Questions?
 Bugs?
 Suggestions for Improvement?
 Having any issues or troubles getting started?
-[Get in touch with me](https://www.codewithmukesh.com/contact)

 ## Support
 Has this Project helped you learn something New? or Helped you at work?
 Do Consider Supporting.